sinimimi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #14.
 Converting a decimal to hexadecimal
 #15.
 Writing a script that encodes texct using the rot 13 encryption
 #16.
 Writing a script that prints every other line from the input
+#17.
+Writing a shell script that adds the two numbers stored in the environment variables